John Alexander (councillor): Resignation

 On 9 July 2024, Alexander announced his intention to resign as leader of Dundee City Council and as a councillor at the end of August, triggering a by-election and a leadership election for the Dundee SNP group.

 Awards & Acknowledgment

 Alexander won the 'SNP Councillor of the Year' category at the inaugural SNP Independence Magazine Awards 2018.

 At The Herald Scottish Politician of the Year Awards 2018, Alexander won the 'Local Politician of the Year' category.

 In November 2019, Alexander was named 'Leader of the Year' by Local Government Information Unit, an influential think tank, at its annual Councillor Awards.

 At The Herald Scottish Politician of the Year Awards 2022, Alexander was nominated for the 'Local Politician of the Year' category.

 In November 2023, John Alexander was named 'Leader of the Year' once again, by the influential think tank Local Government Information Unit, making him the only council leader to have won the award twice.

+On 24 June 2026, Alexander was awarded an honorary Doctor of Laws degree by the University of Dundee in recognition of his contributions to the city and his support for the university during his tenure.